juami/pytentiostat/docs/gettingstarted.rst

          conda create -n <mycondaenv> python=3 anaconda

    #.
-Type :code:`y` to install the python version and the anaconda packaged libraries in the path_to_your_anaconda_location/anaconda/envs/mycondaenv.
+Type :code:`y` and press enter to install the python version and the anaconda packaged libraries in the
+      path_to_your_anaconda_location/anaconda/envs/mycondaenv.

    #.
 Activate the environment you created.